zenomt/webid-auth-protocol/README.md

   - Be redeemable at most once;

   - Be coupled to the original request URI in a recognizable way;

-  - Record the `Origin` header from the original request.

 ### Man-In-The-Middle Considerations